 There shouldn’t be anywhere or any time when these discussions are off-limits.

-- This can simply be talking your staff through the points in this article during a staff meeting or INSET, and sharing the staff handout at the end of this article
+This could be as simple as talking your staff through the points in this article during a staff meeting or INSET, and sharing the staff handout.

-- If you don't feel comfortable doing this yourself and you'd like an external organisation to run your training, find out about training from Show Racism the Red Card here
+If you don't feel comfortable running training yourself and you'd like an external organisation to get involved, find out about training from organisations like Show Racism the Red Card.

 Start these conversations early